lmredington/Kali-Linux-Pen-Testing-Network-Tools/Papers/PaperReview/Scanning_of_Web-Applications_Algorithms_and_Software_for_Search_of_Vulnerabilities_Code_Injection_and_Insecure_Design.md

 	Pros:
 		- Customizable
+		- user-friendly interface
+		- advanced detection algorithms
 		- Identify potential points of exploitation
 			- By: thoroughly analyzing app inputs and behaviors
 		- Exploitation features (can gain unauthorized access to database and manipulate data)
+		- Users don't need extensive knowledge of IS
+		- Supports: Error-Based, Time-Based, Boolean-Based, Union-Based, and Stacked Queries SQL injection techniques

 	Cons:
 		- Only supports MySQL/MariaDB
+		- May not support cookie handling (when authentication is required)

 	Additional Notes:
 		- Modules provided can be imported into other Python-based scripts, allowing users to create their own scripts for specific penetration testing tasks